How to Stop a Dachshund From Barking at Strangers with a Focus Exercise

 Published Date: October 9, 2019

-For this Omaha dog training session we use a focus exercise to stop 4 year-old Miniature Dachshund Herman to stop barking at everything and everything, including his roomie 9 month-old Otto.
+For this Omaha dog training session we shared tips on how to stop a Dachshund from barking at strangers.
+We used a simple focus exercise to help 4-year-old Miniature Dachshund Herman stop excessively barking.
+This included barking at people and other dogs, like his roommate, 9-month-old Otto.

-The dogs were behind a baby gate when I arrived for the session, but I could clearly hear them barking because someone new was in the home.
+The dogs were behind a baby gate when I arrived for our session, but I could hear them barking.
+Both pups seemed upset that someone new was in the home.
 When I came around the corner and saw them in the baby gate, some redirected aggression kicked in.

 Clearly the dogs were stressed and the nuisance barking was an offshoot of that.
-Stopping a dog from barking is best achieved when you start at the beginning and provide them with a healthy leader follower dynamic.
+To stop a dog from barking, start early.
+Create a healthy leader-follower relationship with your dog.

-After suggesting a number of dog behavior tips, I was ready to show the guardians an exercise that is perfectly suited to dogs with a barking problem; the focus exercise.
+After sharing some dog behavior tips, I was ready to show the guardians a helpful exercise.
+This exercise is great for dogs that bark too much.
+It is called the focus exercise.

-Im hoping that the tips we covered in this in home Omaha dog training session stop the barking problem.
-You don’t have to be a professional Dachshund dog trainer to do this, so im confident the guardians will be able to teach these barking dogs to stop barking and focus on them instead.
+I’m hoping that the tips we covered in this in-home dog training session stop the barking problem.
+You don’t need to be a professional Dachshund trainer to do this.
+I believe the guardians can teach these barking dogs to stop and focus on them instead.

 To help the guardians remember everything, we recorded a roadmap to success video that you can watch below.